 There is some evidence which suggests that saliva might offer protection against bacteria.
-The AKC says that dog saliva might even be slightly bactericidal against e. coli and strep throat in dogs.
+The AKC says that dog saliva might even be slightly bactericidal against E. coli and strep throat in dogs.

 If you have a cut or scrape, your dog might start licking it to try and help you.

-Licking can slow the healing of injuries, and not allow the wound to close up properly.
+However, licking can slow the healing of injuries, and not allow the wound to close up properly.
 So, if your dog is licking because you have a wound, it’s probably best to try and get him to stop.